vaibkumr/Work-Compilation/README.md

 # Compilation of my work
-All of these are my codehttps://github.com/TimeTraveller-San/RAN-Debias projects regarding various things I've done.
+A compilation of most of my significant work.

 ## Research
 - [RAN-Debias](https://github.com/TimeTraveller-San/RAN-Debias) - Code for the TACL paper "Nurse is Closer to Woman than Surgeon?
 Mitigating Gender-Biased Proximities in Word Embeddings".